krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 quantities.

-The law expresses the intuition that the total time accumulated in a system by a set of discrete items over a time window, when averaged _per item_, is proportional to the average _number_ of _items_ present in the system over the window.
+The law expresses the intuition that the total time accumulated in a system by a set of discrete [^-discreteness] items over a time window, when averaged _per item_, is proportional to the average _number_ of _items_ present in the system over the window.
 The constant of proportionality is the _rate_ at which items enter (or leave) the system over the window.

+[^-discreteness]: As we will see later, even discreteness of items is not essential for the law to hold in the most general setting.
+However, we will keep this framing for now as this is the most familiar variant for Little's Law.

 The law was widely assumed to be true in operational settings and used without proof because it was intuitive, could be empirically confirmed, and its symmetry